shawnmcknight/react-scrollbar-size/README.md

 | `width`  | The current width of the vertical scrollbar    |
 | `height` | The current height of the horizontal scrollbar |

-:information_source: The component syntax will be deprecated in version 4.0.
-It is still being provided for backwards compatibility.
+:information_source: The component syntax will be deprecated in version 4.
+It is currently being provided for backwards compatibility.

 ## Examples
 To see a live example, follow these [instructions](/example/README.md).